mbbischoff/website/_posts/2015-09-05-reviewing-code.md

+---

+layout: post
-# Reviewing Code: A Checklist
+title: Reviewing Code: A Checklist

+---

 You’ve been there.
 A 10,000 line pull request lands in your email and you don’t even know where to begin. _No description provided._